vlimant/ornl-nnlo/README.md

-Some instructions to run over ORNL machines
+Some instructions to run over some clusters

-# Titan
+# Titan (ORNL)

 Setup the software